TrabelsiOmaima/NodeJs/README.md

-# NodeJs
+#  NodeJS
-node js basics
+basics of node JS

 # 1 intro :

-1. intro :
-- any browser natively understand : html , css and javaScript
+- any browser natively understand : HTML , CSS and JavaScript
-- javascript exécute inside the browser , in this case the browser is the js runtime
+- JavaScript executed inside the browser , in this case the browser is the JS runtime
-- to avoid all the restrictions of the browser , slt : node js -
+- to avoid all the restrictions of the browser , Solution is  : node js

-Running JavaScript inside Browser

-Running JavaScript Outside Browser
+- Running JavaScript inside Browser / Running JavaScript Outside Browser

-=> repete it marra o5ra   #1

-2.   installation :
+# 2.   installation :
     done

-# 3. running JavaScript Outside Browser
+# 3. Running JavaScript Outside Browser
     just tktb node> w tktb l code js li t7eb 3lih …..
     .exit (quitter)

     all kind of global variables used by node js :

     f node press 2* tab

     _ : store value l rslt li 9balha :

------------------------------------------------------------------------------- l fou9  a verifier ----------------------------------------------

 # 4. Reading and Writing Files Synchronously :